mohragk/Shifter_Handbrake_DIY/README.md

 ```c++
 [N,0000]
 ```
-Check the source code for examples on how to use this system and feel free to aks if you have any questions.
+Check the source code for examples on how to use this system and feel free to ask if you have any questions.

 ## Using the EEPROM for storing variables
 If you want to expand the GUI and store variables on the EEPROM of the Pro Micro, I highly recommend you [read the documentation on the Arduino site](https://www.arduino.cc/en/Reference/EEPROM).